Tencent/matrix/README.md

 (中文版本请参看[这里](#matrix_cn))

 **Matrix** is an APM (Application Performance Manage) used in Wechat to monitor, locate and analyse performance problems.
-It is a **plugin style**, **no-intrusion** solution on Android.
+It is a **plugin style**, **non-invasive** solution on Android.
 It includes:

 - **APK Checker:**

-  Analyse the APK package, give suggestions of reducing the APK size; Compare two APK and find out the most significant growth
+  Analyse the APK package, give suggestions of reducing the APK's size; Compare two APK and find out the most significant increment on size

 - **Resource Canary:**